Zilliqa/zilliqa-developer/Mining.md

 ```
 ***

-8. You are now a miner in _Maoshangwang_ testnet.
+8. You are now a miner in _Maoshanwang_ testnet.
 You can monitor your progress using:
 ```
 tail -f zilliqa-00001-log.txt
 ```